 - Cash advance apps: Download a cash advance app (Earnin is a good one) right to your smartphone.
 It’s free.
 These apps allow customers to get an advance on their next paycheck.
 Users usually aren’t charged any interest or fees, instead they ask customers to leave a “tip” for the service.

 - Tap into the gig economy: Even relatively affordable loans are risky, and selling belongings isn’t sustainable for repeated emergencies.
 People with more time and energy than money or stuff should look to earn more instead of taking out debt or selling something.
 The gig economy has options for every possible worker under the sun, even dog walking.
 Drive for Uber or Lyft, pick up some food delivery shifts for DoorDash or Uber Eats.

 Tribal payday lenders are an easy and accessible way to cover an emergency expense, but they almost always create more problems than they’re worth.
 At best, they delay an emergency for a while.
 At worst, they trap borrowers in a cycle of debt that becomes increasingly difficult to escape.

 The Bottom Line

-Better Day Loans is simply too expensive.
-A borrower who takes out a $500 loan with them would end up paying over $3,400 in fees and interest over the life of the loan under their standard plan.
+Better Day Loans was simply too expensive.
+A borrower who took out a $500 loan with them would end up paying over $3,400 in fees and interest over the life of the loan under their standard plan.
 That’s an APR of 780%, which is almost twice that of the legal limit for non-tribal payday lenders in California.

-Even if you have bad credit and desperately need a loan, take your business somewhere else if it’s at all possible.
+Even if you have bad credit and desperately need a loan, there are countless better alternatives.